jpswade/jpswade.github.io/_posts/2010-11-24-uk-business-license.md

 > Thank you for your reply.
 After reviewing your detailed information and further investigation we found the information you provided is correct, and you do not need a business license.

-So, that&#8217;s right folks: You don&#8217;t need a business license to run a business in the UK.
+So, that's right folks: You don't need a business license to run a business in the UK.